LogtalkDotOrg/logtalk3/INSTALL.md

 	% cd scripts
 	% sudo ./install.sh

 This installation script makes all files read-only for non-admin users in order to avoid user tampering.
 This is a convenient setup for computer labs, given that making directories world-writable is a security risk.
-The install script accepts an installation prefix as argument.
+The installation script accepts an installation prefix as argument.
 For example:

 	% sudo ./install.sh -p /opt/local